 WHO's MI4A provides a global perspective on vaccine markets providing information structured around four main areas: i) vaccine purchase data; ii) market studies; iii) middle income countries and iv) resource gateway.

 The Price Reference Report contains information from the purchases of antiretrovirals, anti-malarial, anti-tuberculosis and anti-hepatitis pharmaceutical products, as well as other health products, including insecticidal nets, insecticides, condoms, diagnostic tests for HIV, TB, malaria and co-infections such as syphilis, hepatitis B, and hepatitis C. It includes volume procured, average unit cost, and median and lowest price.

-The PAHO Product List and Reference Prices page provides a number of pdf document on different drugs and product prices such as for immunosuppressive drugs, anti-tuberculosis medicines, anti-malaria medicines, and antiretrovirals.
+The PAHO Product List and Reference Prices page provides a number of pdf documents on different drugs and product prices such as for immunosuppressive drugs, anti-tuberculosis medicines, anti-malaria medicines, and antiretrovirals.